Revenue Maximization Under Sequential Price Competition Via The Estimation Of s-Concave Demand Functions: Introduction

 \section{Introduction}

 Pricing plays a central role in competitive markets, where firms continuously adjust prices in response to demand fluctuations and rival strategies.
-With the rise of algorithmic pricing, companies are increasingly using data-driven methods to optimize pricing decisions.
-However, many existing pricing algorithms still operate under monopolistic assumptions \citep{fan2024policy, javanmard2019dynamic, golrezaei2019dynamic, bracale2025dynamic}, treating demand as independent of competitors’ actions.
-This oversimplifies the strategic nature of pricing, where firms dynamically respond to each other in a competitive environment.
-In reality, pricing is not an isolated decision but an interactive process that requires firms to anticipate and react to competitors' actions.
-As highlighted by \cite{li2024lego}, a major challenge in competition-aware pricing lies in inferring rivals’ pricing behavior from limited observations.
-Firms cannot easily estimate price sensitivity through controlled experiments since competitors do not coordinate to hold prices constant while one firm tests different price points.
-Also, designing models that effectively capture competitive effects remains difficult.
-Although numerous sequential pricing algorithms yield low regret and converge toward Nash equilibrium, they often rely on a linear demand framework \citep{li2024lego}.
-Even approaches that incorporate nonlinear demand typically confine themselves to a specific parametric family with a predetermined nonlinear transformation \citep{goyal2023learning}, thereby reducing their applicability.
+A major challenge in competition-aware pricing lies in inferring rivals’ pricing behavior from limited observations \citep{li2024lego}.
+Firms cannot easily estimate price sensitivity through controlled experiments since competitors do not coordinate to hold prices constant while one firm tests different price values.
+Although existing sequential pricing algorithms yield low regret and converge toward a Nash Equilibrium (NE), they often rely on a linear demand framework \citep{kirman1975learning,li2024lego}, or nonlinear approaches restricted to a fixed parametric family \citep{goyal2023learning}, limiting applicability.
+Because nonlinear demand better reflects reality \citep{gallego2006price, wan2022nonlinear, wan2023conditions}, we adopt a flexible semiparametric model with unknown parametric and nonparametric components.

-Motivated by the fact that nonlinear demand models are more realistic and widely studied in various pricing applications \citep{gallego2006price, wan2022nonlinear, wan2023conditions}, we extend beyond these limitations by considering a more flexible semi-parametric model where both the parametric and nonparametric components are unknown.
-We propose a tuning-free algorithm, that achieves sublinear regret with respect to a dynamic benchmark.

-In our work, we extend the conventional multi-period pricing framework by incorporating a nonlinear demand model.
-Here, $N$ sellers simultaneously set prices over $T$ periods, and each seller’s observed demand results from a complex interplay of their own pricing and that of their competitors -- a feature that becomes even more pronounced when departing from linearity.
-Sellers are able to review the pricing history of their rivals, yet they remain unaware of the actual demand those competitors face.
-We assess performance by comparing the revenue outcomes of our policy against an idealized benchmark where full information is available.
+Over $T$ periods, $N$ sellers set prices simultaneously; each seller’s demand depends on both their own and rivals’ prices, an effect amplified beyond linearity. \emph{Sellers observe competitors’ prices but not competitors’ realized demand}.
+For analysis, we assume that all sellers use the same algorithm -- a realistic simplification: for instance, \cite{PricingServiceAI2025} describes a pricing service used by numerous local hotels in Colorado.
+These hotels, while independently operated, utilize the same class of algorithmic tools provided by the platform to set their prices.
+Importantly, although they observe competitors’ prices, they do not share underlying demand information with one another, as we assume in this work.